michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 io.debug(rev2()) // prints [5, 4, 3, 2, 1]
 ```

-With this way of calling `fold`, the order of arguments is irrelevant
+With this way of calling fold, the order of arguments is irrelevant
 and the keys clearly describe the purpose of the respective argument.
 (It is, however, still required to remember the order of arguments of
 the combining function.)